robjhyndman/Rcademy/README.md

 This package was developed during *ozunconf19* and *numbat hackathon 2020*, to provide tools and ideas that will help gather the information required to apply for *academic promotion*.
-Though this is quite general, it is mostly focused in Australian requisites.

 This document was produced by Chris Brown, Belinda Fabian, Rob Hyndman, Maria Prokofiave, Nick Tierney, Huong Ly Tong, and Melina Vidoni,